-Time that was spent on the new division is not relevant.
+The time that was spent on the new division is not relevant.

-For in this case, time was a sunk cost (or, at least one of them) – it is gone no matter if we close the new division or leave it open.
+For, in this case, time was a sunk cost (or, at least one of them) – it is gone no matter if we close the new division or leave it open.